sowonpark-polsci/sowonpark-polsci.github.io/_pages/projects.md

 }
 </script>
 <a href="javascript: void(0);" onClick="toggle('q1')">
-<p style="font-size: 15px; text-indent: 1em; margin-bottom:0; text-decoration: underline">Abstract</p>
+<span style="font-size: 15px; margin-left: 1em; margin-bottom:0; text-decoration: underline; color:#13799E;">Abstract</span>
 </a>
 <div id="q1" style="display:none;">
-<p style="font-size: 15px; margin-left: 3em; margin-bottom:0">What kinds of elite messages move public opinion on policy issues?
+<p style="font-size: 15px; margin-left: 3em; margin-bottom:2em">What kinds of elite messages move public opinion on policy issues?
 It is well-established that a cue-giver's political party plays a significant role in shaping the effectiveness of cues on public opinion.
 The effects of political <em>ideology</em>, however, are less well understood, in part because ideology and party are closely intertwined in the realm of domestic politics.
 In this study, we disentangle the effects of party and ideology by examining elite cues in the context of American foreign policy.
 Foreign policy is a useful area to study the distinct effects of political ideology because foreign policy ideology is not always a reliable indicator of elites' partisan affiliations.
 We conducted three pre-registered survey experiments on nationally representative samples of 12,600 American adults in an effort to assess how elites' foreign policy ideological beliefs shape the effectiveness of policy cues.
 The results suggest that political ideology plays a significant and distinct role in shaping voters' policy attitudes.</p>
 </div>
-<p style="font-size: 15px; text-indent: 1em; margin-bottom:0">Latest draft <a href="https://www.dropbox.com/scl/fi/lq2evnr6ry6z013magn5s/Park-Sechser-and-Park-2024.pdf?rlkey=5w0qr2bjo5rmtxfzmvyyvlsld&st=uth339ij&dl=0" style="color:#2CABEA; text-decoration: underline">here</a></p>

 <p style="font-size: 16px;font-style: italic; margin-top:0.3cm ;margin-bottom:0; color: #666699;">